php-dev-br/laravel-doc-pt-br/authorization.md

 If you would like to deny all authorizations for a user you should return `false` from the `before` method.
 If `null` is returned, the authorization will fall through to the policy method.

-> {note} The `before` method of a policy class will not be called if the class doesn't contain a method with a name matching the name of the ability being checked.

 <a name="authorizing-actions-using-policies"></a>
 ## Authorizing Actions Using Policies